Using the library

-All of our libraries have ramp access and the majority have automatic doors, those with facilities above ground floor have lift access.
+Accessibility is important to us and all of our libraries have ramp access and the majority have automatic doors, those with facilities above ground floor have lift access.
 We also offer facilities, specialist services and support for citizens with disabilities to use Nottingham City Libraries and by making our online services accessible.

 Borrow, renew, return

-- Borrow up to 24 loans at a time; books, newspapers & magazines, talking books, music scores, CDs & DVDs, language courses (most of our services are free but see Library Charges and fees for more information) As well as the 24 loans from a library you can download eBooks, eMagazines, eNewspapers and eAudio.
+- Borrow up to 24 loans at a time; books, newspapers & magazines, talking books, music scores, CDs & DVDs, language courses (most of our services are free but see Library Charges and fees for more information), as well as the 24 loans from a library you can download eBooks, eMagazines, eNewspapers and eAudio.

 - Renew your loans four times without taking them into a library (online, by phone or in person with your card number and PIN).
-Or if you need them even longer visit any Nottingham or Inspire Library with your loans and card.
+Or if you need them even longer visit any Nottingham or Inspire (Nottinghamshire) Library with your loans and card.
 If someone else has reserved the item it cannot be renewed and should be returned as soon as possible.